USAFA-ECE/ece382/_sources/Assignments/lab11.md

 ## 📜 Synopsis

 In this lab, our aim is to develop software modules capable of communicating with external devices connected by the most commonly-available serial communication interfaces.
-Specifically, we will establish communication between the MSP432 and the Nokia 5110 using a Serial Peripheral Interface (SPI), and we will connect your PC's USB port to the MSP432 using a Universal Asynchronous Receiver-Transmitter (UART).
+Specifically, we will establish communication between the MSP432 and the Nokia 5110 using a Serial Peripheral Interface (SPI), and we will connect our PC's USB port to the MSP432 using a Universal Asynchronous Receiver-Transmitter (UART).

 ## 💻 Procedure